Cord blood & cord tissue

 Cord blood and dental pulp hold two different kinds of stem cells.
-Umbilical cords hold hematopoietic progenitor cells or HPCs.
-These are used primarily in the treatment of blood diseases – leukaemia and lymphoma, for instance.
+Umbilical cords hold hematopoietic progenitor cells (HPCs).
+These are used primarily in the treatment of blood diseases like leukaemia and lymphoma.

 Why save baby teeth for stem cells?

-Stem cells from baby teeth are particularly prized because there is evidence to suggest that stem cells from younger donors have more of a success rate when it comes to medical procedures.
-The younger the milk tooth, the more potent the stem cells inside it, so, for the most viable stem cells, baby teeth are required.
+Stem cells from baby teeth are particularly prized because evidence suggests that stem cells from younger donors have a higher success rate when it comes to medical procedures.
+The younger the milk tooth, the more potent the stem cells inside it.
+So, for the most viable stem cells, baby teeth are required.

-There is also the added bonus that donating dental stem cells requires no special surgery or any particular effort.
-You simply let nature take its course and wait for your child to lose a milk tooth, rather than having to subject them to an invasive medical procedure.
-It is then extremely easy to order one of our kits, follow the instructions to package and send the tooth, and we’ll take care of everything else.
+There’s the bonus that donating dental stem cells requires no special surgery or much effort.
+Simply let nature take its course and wait for your child to lose a milk tooth, rather than subjecting them to an invasive medical procedure.
+It’s then extremely easy to order one of our kits, follow the instructions to package and send the tooth, and we’ll take care of everything else.

 How to store milk teeth

-First, fill out a contact form that you can find on our website, or give us a ring at 0115 967 7707.
-We will send you a storage agreement for you to sign, and we will also require the initial payment at this point.
+- First, fill out a contact form online or give us a ring at 0800 211 8389.
+We’ll send you a storage agreement to sign and require the initial payment at this point.
 After that, a collection kit will be mailed to your home, and one of our staff will let you know your phlebotomist’s details by email as well.

-When your child’s tooth falls out, follow the instructions in the collection kit closely.
-Once that is done, please arrange for a courier to come to pick it up soon, and make an appointment for our phlebotomist to come by for a blood sample.
-We have collection services 365 days a year, so rest assured that you will be able to send the tooth to us any day, even if it is a weekend or holiday.
+- When your child’s tooth falls out, follow the instructions in the collection kit closely.
+Once done, please arrange for a courier to come to pick it up soon and make an appointment for our phlebotomist to come by for a blood sample.
+We have collection services 365 days a year, so rest assured that you can send the tooth to us any day, even on a weekend or holiday.

-That’s it!
-Now your child’s milk teeth will be processed and stored safely for the duration of the agreement that you sign for.
+- Your child’s milk teeth will be processed and stored safely for the duration of the agreement you signed up for.
 They will be kept in several samples in a highly secure bank to ensure zero worries on your end, and the ability to use them multiple times if needed.

-At our lab, all dental pulp will be carefully and cryogenically preserved at temperatures of -150 degrees Celsius.
-So far there is no reason to believe that there is an upper limit to how long the tooth stem cells can be stored and still be viable even after thawing; this means that as your child grows up and ages, their cells will still be available in the event of any treatment or therapy they require.
+- At our lab, all dental pulp is carefully and cryogenically preserved at temperatures of -150 degrees Celsius.
+So far there’s no reason to believe there’s an upper limit to how long the tooth stem cells can be stored and still be viable even after thawing.
+This means that as your child grows up, their cells will still be available in the event of any treatment or therapy they require.

 How much are tooth banking costs?

-Choosing to store your teeth or your children’s teeth is an elective procedure and, as such, it is not covered by medical or health insurance.
-Prices for storing your children’s teeth will depend on the package you choose.
-There are different options according to how many teeth you would like us to process and how long you would like us to store them for.
-If you give us a call or contact us through our website, we would be more than happy to discuss pricing options with you.
+Storing baby teeth or adult teeth is an elective procedure and is not covered by medical or health insurance.
+Tooth banking costs depend on the package you choose.
+There are different options according to how many teeth you want us to store and how long.
+Call or contact us online to discuss pricing options.

-The actual cost will vary based on the length of time that the teeth are stored for.
+The actual cost will vary based on the length of time that the teeth are stored.
 Generally, prices are reasonable and affordable.
-Right now Stem Protect offers an annual plan as well as a 25-year plan.
+Right now, Stem Protect offers an annual plan as well as a 25-year plan.
 You can opt to pay a one-time fee or in instalments.
 Please contact our friendly customer care team to learn more.